MartinBanchero/rtd-tutorial_MB/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to genotype data analysis documentation GRIAC
 ===================================
-Lumache has its documentation hosted on Read the Docs.
+ThLumache has its documentation hosted on Read the Docs.
-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Lumachmentation is intended to support anyone trying to analyze genotype data from raw intensity data to different downstream analysis for GWAS. and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+There are different `sections` to guide you through the workflow of genotype data analysis.
 .. note::
    This project is under active development.

 Contents